 The normal size for a Standard Female English Goldendoodle is 19" - 23" (from the shoulder to the paw) and 20" - 25" (from the shoulder to the paw) for Standard Male English Goldendoodle.
 Weight range tends to be 50-85 pounds.
 The coat of the Standard Goldendoodle below has been clipped down to show true size.
 Note that full coats will make a dog appear larger than the average size listed above.

 Our English Goldendoodle “Teddy Bear” Look

-Height (to wither) as to length (from sternum to point of buttock) should appear square.
+Height (to the wither) as to length (from sternum to point of buttock) should appear square.
 Shoulders should have good angulation with firm elbows held close to the rib cage.
-Upright shoulders is a fault.
+The upright shoulder is a fault.
 Hindquarters should be of medium angulation with short strong hocks.
-Top line should remain level with strong loin and level croup.
+The top line should remain level with strong loin and level croup.
 They are a galloping dog, therefore flanks should rise up from a brisket set just below the elbows but should not be excessively deep.
-Ribs should be well sprung but not barreled.
-Overall they should appear square, balanced, athletic with good muscling.
+Ribs should be well sprung but not barrelled.
+Overall, they should appear square, balanced, athletic with good muscling.

-Tail: Set relatively high and preferred to be carried in a saber, can be carried below the top line or “gaily” above with a slight curl.
+Tail: Set relatively high and preferred to be carried in a saber, can be carried below the top line or slightly above with a slight curl.
 Curled possum type tails are undesirable.

-Neck: The firm, well muscled neck should be moderately long, slightly arched and flow well into the well angled shoulders with no appearance of abruptness.
+Neck: The firm, the well-muscled neck should be moderately long, slightly arched, and flow well into the well-angled shoulders with no appearance of abruptness.
 The neck should not be coarse nor stumpy and should lend an air of elegance to the dog.
 A short thick neck is a fault.